A. Victoria Mixon, Editor

 But she mixed genres.
 And she started a movement.

 I recently saw children’s writers discussing in all seriousness on Twitter whether Judy Blume should be categorized as MG or YA.
 The thing these children’s writers didn’t know is that Blume is the one who created the distinction.
-When Are You There God?
+When Are You There, God?
 It’s Me Margaret came out it was children’s fiction.
 But because it dealt with subject matter that current children’s fiction professionals didn’t know what to do with, they responded by trying to categorize the difference between what you can market to young kids and what you can market to teens.
 Ergo!
 Two new ‘genres’ are born.

-Genre is not fiction.
-Genre is marketing.
 And that’s only taken over the publishing industry in recent decades.

 So write what you want to write the way you want to write it.
 And make it brilliant.